KnightMareWolff/IQTExample/README.md

 03 - GA_Patrol and GA_GotoLocation - That executes a patrol ability.

 ## To view the example, simply press Play and watch the enemy execute the Patrol Ability in BeginPlay.

+### To run this example you must have the IQT - Insane Queue & Task plugin Installed.